uselotus/lotus/README.md

 From here, you can either interact with Lotus using the UI, or integrate + test our extensive APIs.

 ### Lotus UI
-This is what you'll see in the UI's homepage:
+This is what you'll see in the Django UI's homepage. v0 of Lotus is simply an API so Django's built in frontend works as a substitude for our v1 which will be launching soon:
 <br/>
 <img src="./design_resources/lotus_ui_home.png" alt="drawing" width="200"/>
 <br/>